Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 ## Reading list

-These are the books I ('ve) read during 6 months between February and July 2016 before I start messing with **Ethereum** full time.
 The list wouldn't come to being if not for my mentors and friends scattered around the world and the Internet.
 I'm grateful for each and every piece of advice coming my way, keeping this list updated to share it with others like me:

 #### Solidity and Ethereum
 - [Solidity Docs]